ErinSolstice/virual-note-taker/trainer/README.md

     └── ...

 Follow the instructions on [EasyOCR](https://github.com/JaidedAI/EasyOCR) to set up the appropriate packages.

+## Saving your Trained Model

+Add to the finalSavedModels folder a folder containing your model's log files, final .pth file, and both the .pth files starting with best.

 ## How to use your custom model